12ouncesbittersweet chocolate chips, (2 cups or 240 grams)

 Bain Marie / Double Boiler Method

-Fill bottom saucepan of your bain marie with 1 cup water.
+Fill bottom saucepan of your bain marie/double boiler with 1 cup water.
 Bring to a simmer over low heat.
 Place bain marie insert in the sauce pan and add chocolate.
 Steam from the bottom sauce pan will heat the bain marie allowing the chocolate to slowly melt.
 Stir occasionally until the chocolate is melted.
 Remove bain marie from the saucepan and use melted chocolate for your recipe.

 Makeshift Double Boiler Method